thruthesky/centerx/README.v2.md

 # 카페, Cafe

+- Cafe functionality is a unique function for `sonub.com` site.
+So, it may not be appropriate for the model and controller to be under `controller` and `model` folder.
+Rather, they should be inside its view folder.
+  But to make it easy to work, it is under the system folder temporarily.

+- Cafe is like a group of small community in the site.
+- Cafe is actually a category.
+That means, a cafe is a forum.
+So cafe can have its category title, description, subcategories, and more of what category has.

+- The cafe in sonub site is targeting a global travel information sharing service.
+  - Any one can create a cafe and they can share their interests or introduce their service.

+- Cafe admin is the user who created the cafe.
+  - User can create a cafe by subbmitting the cafe create form.
+  - When user creates a cafe, the user can choose which country the cafe belongs to and sub domain of which root domain he wants to use.

+- Cafe main site, main-cafe.
+  - A cafe that are recorded in `CafeModel::$mainCafeDomains` are the main cafes.
+    - And if it not main cafe, then it will be a sub-cafe.
+  - Main cafe is not a category.
+Which means, it has no title, nor description, nor subscategories and nothing like what a subcafe has.
+  - Main cafe has its settings inside `CafeModel::$mainCafeSettings`

+- When user visits main-cafe,
+  - It displays menus inside `$mainCafeSettings`.

+- When user visits sub-cafe,
+  - It displays subcategories of the sub-cafe, together with th main-cafe menus.

+## Cafe PWA

+- All cafe (both main-cafe and sub-cafe) works as PWA.
+- All cafe (both main-cafe and sub-cafe) can be installed as A2HS.
+  - Main cafe will use main cafe settings to patch manifest.json
+  - Sub cafe will use its category settings to patch manifest.json

+## 카페 부연 설명

 * 게시판 1개를 카페로 해서, 최소한의 기능만으로 카페 또는 전세계 교민 카페를 만든다.
   * 카페 당 게시판 1개가 할당된다.